Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 The following methods have to be implemented in order to use the scan view:

-- in `OnCreate` we'll set up our scan view, load a configuration, initialize it with the license key that we generated earlier.
+- in `OnCreate` we'll set up our scan view, load a configuration and initialize it with the license key that we generated earlier.

 > OnCreate